 Bassam Barabandi, Political Advisor to the Syrian High Negotiation Committee

 Nicholas Heras, Bacevich Fellow, Center for a New American Security (CNAS)

 Kilic Kanat, Research Director, SETA Foundation at Washington D.C.

 Denise Natali, Senior Research Fellow, National Defense University (NDU)

-Kadir Ustun, Executive Director, SETA Foundation at Washington D.C.
+Moderated by Kadir Ustun, Executive Director, SETA Foundation at Washington D.C.

 Bassam Barabandi is a defected Syrian diplomat who was First Secretary of the Syrian Embassy in Washington, D.C.
 He served diplomatic tours in Damascus, Beijing, New York and Washington, D.C.
 Since leaving the Syrian government, Mr. Barabandi has engaged in myriad activities providing expertise and consultation on all Syria-related matters to government agencies, administration officials and members of Congress.
 He is a co-founder of People Demand Change, a U.S.-based organization dedicated to improving conflict mediation and resolution, civil society structures and humanitarian relief within Syria.
 Mr. Barabandi has engaged with a number of pro-democracy organizations seeking a political transition in Syria.
 As such, he currently serves as a part- time consultant to groups like the United States Institute for Peace (USIP) and the Economic and Social Commission for Western Asia (ASCWA).
 Prior to this, he was a consultant for the Syrian American Council (SAC), the largest Syrian-American organization in the U.S.